datjan/esp8266-homekit-temphumiditysensor/README.md

 # esp8266-homekit-temphumiditysensor
-This is a native HomeKit temperature and humidity sensor with D1 mini ESP8266 and DHT11/22 sensor.
+This is a native HomeKit temperature and humidity sensor with D1 mini ESP8266 and DHT11/22 sensor in celsius.

 ## Hardware
 The following hardware is required: